natsuhiko/rasqual/README.md

 ## How to build & install

-Please make sure CLAPACK is installed in your environment (if you don't have it, then see below for installation tips).
-To build and install RASQUAL, firstly go to the _source_ directory (*src*), then set environment variables appropriately to point to the CLAPACK library.
+**Please make sure CLAPACK and GSL (GNU Scientific Library) are installed in your environment** (if you don't have them, then see below for installation tips).
+GSL is usually install in */usr* directory.
+Please check */usr/include/gsl* and */usr/lib/libgsl.a*.

+To build and install RASQUAL, firstly go to the _source_ directory (*src*), then set environment variables appropriately to point to the CLAPACK library and GSL.
 Finally use "make" to build and install RASQUAL which will be installed in "$RASQUALDIR/bin".

 	RASQUALDIR=/path/to/rasqualdir/
 	cd $RASQUALDIR/src
 	# Not run!
-Please export your library directories.
+Please export your environment.
-	export CFLAGS="-I/nfs/users/nfs_n/nk5/team170/Natsuhiko/CLAPACK-3.1.1.1/INCLUDE -I/nfs/users/nfs_n/nk5/team170/Natsuhiko/CLAPACK-3.1.1.1/F2CLIBS"
-	export LDFLAGS="-L/nfs/users/nfs_n/nk5/team170/Natsuhiko/CLAPACK-3.1.1.1 -L/nfs/users/nfs_n/nk5/team170/Natsuhiko/CLAPACK-3.1.1.1/F2CLIBS"
+	export CFLAGS="-I/path/to/your/CLAPACK-*.*.*.*/INCLUDE -I/path/to/your/CLAPACK-*.*.*.*/F2CLIBS -I/path/to/your/gsl-*.*/gsl"
+	export LDFLAGS="-L/path/to/your/CLAPACK-*.*.*.* -L/path/to/your/CLAPACK-*.*.*.*/F2CLIBS -I/path/to/your/gsl-*.*/lib"
 	make
 	make install